 To develop a new model of discovery and innovation based on open science as an accelerator for the benefit of patients and the community.

 The Neuro is the first academic institution of its kind in the world to fully embrace the principles of open science.
-By freely sharing experimental data and biological samples with colleagues around the world, and by working to develop business models to bring open source discoveries to the marketplace, open science at The Neuro promises to accelerate the pace of research while placing the MNI, McGill, and the Canadian scientific community at the forefront of a global movement to transform science, knowledge, and healthcare delivery for generations to come.
+By freely sharing experimental data and biological samples with colleagues around the world, and by working to develop business models to bring open source discoveries to the marketplace, open science at The Neuro promises to accelerate the pace of research while placing The Neuro, McGill, and the Canadian scientific community at the forefront of a global movement to transform science, knowledge, and healthcare delivery for generations to come.

 Integrated Research and Patient Care